its-saran/tailwind-portfolio/README.md

 Welcome to the Tailwind - Portfolio Website Template!
 This template is designed to help you create a stunning portfolio website to showcase your skills, projects, and experiences.
 It's built with modern web development tools including Tailwind CSS, Daisy UI, and JavaScript.

-**Revamped Bootstrap Portfolio**: This template is a revamped version of the [John - Bootstrap portfolio template](https://github.com/its-saran/john-portfolio), bringing it into the modern era of web development with Tailwind CSS.
+**Revamped Portfolio**: This template is a revamped version of the [John - Bootstrap portfolio template](https://github.com/its-saran/john-portfolio), bringing it into the modern era of web development with Tailwind CSS.

 ## Features